ameyanatu/RideCellAssignment/README.md

 https://www.python.org/downloads/release/python-390/

 ## How to Run This Framework ?

 1. git clone this repository
 2. cd RideCellAssignment/venv
 3. pipenv install
 4. Go to cd venv then pipenv install
+5. Please download Chromedriver and Geckodriver binaries as per OS and place it in bin folder of the venv.
-5. Go to cd venv/Framework
+6. Go to cd venv/Framework
-6. Then run pytest -v --html=results/report.html tests/test_Django.py --browser chrome
+7. Then run pytest -v --html=results/report.html tests/test_Django.py --browser chrome